iharshraj1123/Structure-analyser/README.md

 ![image](https://user-images.githubusercontent.com/33609172/200633270-10c360ad-7adc-46a3-937a-c7428526f77b.png)

 Simple and light.
 Can have bugs use for educational purposes only.
-No comercial use or redistribution.
+No commercial use or redistribution.

 Known issue: Remove member